Things to Know Before Moving to Washington DC

 - Navy Yard.
 This hip southeast community is quickly growing.
 It offers vast opportunities for locals to enjoy sports, nightlife, and good food.

-If you’re moving with kids, you’ll be happy to learn that there are some great grade schools and high schools in town, including Yu Ying, Edgewood Elementary Preparatory Academy, E. L. Haynes, Bethesda-Chevy Chase, District of Columbia International, and many more.
+This is one of the best cities to raise a family in the US, so if you’re moving with kids, you’ll be happy to learn that there are some great grade schools and high schools in town, including Yu Ying, Edgewood Elementary Preparatory Academy, E. L. Haynes, Bethesda-Chevy Chase, District of Columbia International, and many more.

 Crime Rates in DC Shouldn’t be a Problem if You Choose One of the Good Neighborhoods